Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 this angle using the last positive and negative position of the last X and Y coordinates and the last connected unselected edge.
 If this angle exceeds a negative limit (following a quadrant rule) between the recently created edge and the last two, Blender will wrap the faces.
-But if you don't want Blender rotating and smoothing edges automatically when extruding from :kbd:`Ctrl-LMB`, you can also inhibit Blender from rotating sources using the shortcut :kbd:`Ctrl-Shift-LMB`.
+But if you do not want Blender rotating and smoothing edges automatically when extruding from :kbd:`Ctrl-LMB`, you can also inhibit Blender from rotating sources using the shortcut :kbd:`Ctrl-Shift-LMB`.
 In this case, Blender won't rotate the source dividing the angle between those edges when creating a face.